How To Build A Solid Base, One Brick At A Time

 Video is King

 Long Live Video.
-Use it to drive conversions but ensure the focus is to empower your customer with a side order of brand integrity, and the development of trust.
-People are likely to buy from companies they have positively encountered on social media, so consider creating or developing your brand identity from an anchor or hero video for maximum impact.
+Businesses love Facebook Video Ads.
+Use it to drive conversions but ensure the focus is to empower your customer with a side order of Brand Integrity, and the development of trust.
+People are likely to buy from companies they have positively encountered on social media, so consider creating or developing your brand identity from an anchor or hero Video for maximum impact.

 Retargeting from long-form ad engagement video followed up with a ‘call-to-action’ via short video ad, post, email, tweet, etc, is much more likely to get a new convert.
 It is also easier to then expand the information to ‘lookalike’ audiences, speeding up the turnaround process and reducing costs.